The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Packing with constant pressure protocol

-However, the CP computational cost grows dramatically as the size ratio increases, which presents a practical obstacle to achieving full convergence in our modeling framework.
-A large ratio of the heaviest-to-lightest masses of the particles leads to an apparently high difference in their average velocities, which increases the number of time steps to reach equilibrium.
 Let us estimate the number of steps in simulations.
 We assume that particle velocity is approximately proportional to the inverse square root of its mass, which is equal, up to a factor, to the inverse radius in two dimensions.
 Then we have for the highest and lowest velocities: $v_{\mathrm{max}}\sim 1/a$ and $v_{\mathrm{min}}\sim 1/R$, respectively.
 The time step $\tau$ should be less than $a/v_{\mathrm{max}}\sim a^2$ so that the small particles have time to interact and not fly through each other.
 The total simulation time should be at least $t_{\mathrm{sim}} \sim R/v_{\mathrm{min}} \sim R^2$, so that during the simulation time the largest particle has time to travel a distance not less than its radius.
 Then the required number of steps scales as the square of the size ratio: $t_{\mathrm{sim}}/\tau \sim R^2/a^2$.
-Another limitation is due to the large number of neighboring particles, which reduces the efficiency of LAMMPS parallel computation, because computational resources are mainly spent on data transfer between message-passing-interface threads.